Western Pseudohistory Theory: Industrialization

 According to some self-publishers, the steam engine and electricity were alleged ancient Chinese inventions, and the Industrial Revolution was allegedly based on stolen technology from the Yongle Dadian.

 Reception

 Academic

 Fomenko's theories have been heavily criticized by the Russian scientific community.
+In 1999, the Russian Academy of Sciences (of which Fomenko was an Academician of) organized a conference dedicated for his theories, during which scientists from various disciplines had questioned the methodology of Fomenko's research and provided historical perspectives on the errors or shortcuts in historical texts denounced by Fomenko.

 A 2013 article, "The Triumph of the 'Academic Boxer Rebellion'" by Gao Fengfeng, accused He Xin of being "unreasonable without evidence" and claimed that He Xin's theory lacked evidence and argument.
 In 2018, Science and Technology Daily interviewed Guo Zilin, a researcher at the CASS who conducts archaeology in Egypt, who said that the small holes in the pyramid are caused by the weathering of sandstone, one of the main materials of the pyramid, making part of the sand flow out.
 Gao Fengfeng gave a rebuttal to Huang Heqing's claim in 2024, citing Marbleworkers in the Athenian Agora and Feeding the Democracy, through which he specifically analyzed ancient Greek sculpture and ancient Greek agricultural production.